eqlabs/pathfinder/README.md

 For help or to submit bug reports or feature requests, please open an issue or alternatively visit the Starknet [discord channel](https://discord.com/invite/QypNMzkHbc).

+## Hardware Requirements

+Pathfinder hardware requirements depend greatly on your use case.
+The _recommended_ configuration that allows for fast syncing and JSON-RPC queries (with limited concurrency) is:

+- 4 CPU cores
+- 8 GiB RAM
+- 250 GiB SSD storage

 ## Running with Docker

 The `pathfinder` node can be run in the provided Docker image.